neurobionics/Cam-Design-Tool-MBLUE-PEA/README.md

   * springparams: a structure containing properties of the coil compression spring to be used with the cam being designed
   * preloadenergy: the amount of energy that will be stored in the spring when the mechanism is at its equilibrium angle
   * camsaveY1N0: a binary value indicating whether or not to save the generated cam geometry to a file (“cam_surface_pointsDEBUG.txt” by default) upon completion.
 Reminder: change the name of the generated file before running the routine again if you do not want it to be overwritten.

+# App Version

+The app that deploys the GUI at the top of the readme may be installed to MATLAB by downloading and running the file _CamGenerationPEA.mlappinstall_ in the app folder of the repository.

+The source code for this tool is based on the full architecture described above with changes to two files in app/src/:

+_Optimizer.m_ has replaced _OptimizationWrapper.m_
+_cam_surf_gen.m_ has replaced _viableTAfunc_optionaloutputs_cubicK_arbitspring.m_

+The core function of these files parallels that of the files they replace, but their names are different to distinguish them.